-The International Foundation for Electoral Systems (IFES) supports stakeholders in Myanmar to build more transparent, credible and inclusive electoral and political processes.
-Since 2012, IFES has worked with the Union Election Commission (UEC) to provide technical assistance, support operational and systems development, and increase the knowledge and skills of UEC staff.
+The International Foundation for Electoral Systems (IFES) supports stakeholders in Myanmar to build more transparent, credible and inclusive political processes.

-IFES’ support for the UEC, civil society and other stakeholders has resulted in significant improvements in Myanmar’s electoral process including voter education, training, and polling and counting procedures.
-For example, a collaborative voter education campaign conducted by the UEC, IFES and civil society organizations (CSOs) for the 2015 elections reached 29 million voters, including women, persons with disabilities and ethnic minorities.
+IFES’ support for civil society has resulted in significant improvements in political participation in Myanmar’s electoral process.
+For example, a collaborative voter education campaign conducted by IFES and its partners for the 2015 elections reached 29 million voters, including women, persons with disabilities and ethnic minorities.
 As a result of these and other efforts, the 2015 elections, 2017 by-elections, and 2018 by-elections were seen by voters, political parties, international and domestic observers, civil society, and the media as inclusive, credible and transparent.

 Launched in 2015, IFES’ flagship women’s leadership program, She Leads, has trained more than 1,800 women through beginner, intermediate and advanced courses, as well as programs tailored for women from conflict communities in Shan and Kachin States.
 She Leads alumnae have taken on leadership roles as elected officials, local government leaders and advocates.